LonoCloud/conlink/README.md

 ### Bridging: Open vSwtich/OVS or Linux bridge

-Conlink creates bridges/switches and connects veth container links to those bridges (specified by `bridge:` in the link specification).
-By default, conlink will attempt to create Open vSwitch/OVS bridges for these connections, however, if the kernel does not provide support (`openvswitch` kernel module loaded), then conlink will fallback to using standard Linux bridges.
-The fallback behavior can be changed by setting the `--bridge-mode` option to either "ovs" or "linux".
-If the bridge mode is set to "ovs" then conlink will fail to start if the `openvswitch` kernel module is not detected.
+Conlink creates bridges/switches and connects veth container links to a bridge (specified by `bridge:` in the link specification).
+The default bridge mode is defined by the `--default-bridge-mode` parameter and defaults to "auto".
+If a bridge is set to mode "auto" then conlink will check if the kernel has the `openvswitch` kernel module loaded and if so it will create an Open vSwitch/OVS bridge/switch for that bridge, otherwise it will create a regular Linux bridge (e.g. brctl).
+If any bridges are explicitly defined with an "ovs" mode and the kernel does not have support then conlink will stop/error on startup.

 ## Network Configuration Syntax